Alluxio/alluxio/docs/en/operation/StressBench.md

 ### Cluster testing
 #### Prerequisite
 - A running Alluxio cluster.
 Each worker node contains one worker, one job worker.
-- Workers have enough space to store the test data if you are testing operation contains file creation.
+- Workers and UFS has enough space to store the test data if you are testing operations that involve file creation.

 #### Testing
 The cluster testing is similar to single node testing except that